Winona Lake Historic District: Bible conference hub

 During its Chautauqua height around 1910, crowds averaged 250,000 annually but by 1915, attendance was in decline.
 As the fuller Chautauqua-type programming declined, the Bible and prophecy conferences remained strong and became the hall-mark of Winona Lake.
-These gatherings also reflected a turn toward fundamentalism and Premillennial Dispensationalism, though Winona Lake remained a central hub for a wide variety of evangelical leaders and activities.
+These gatherings also reflected a turn toward fundamentalism and dispensational premillennialism, though Winona Lake remained a central hub for a wide variety of evangelical leaders and activities.
 Youth for Christ, for example, was founded in Winona Lake in 1944 and Billy Graham spoke in the Billy Sunday Tabernacle in 1949.
 Graham and other Youth for Christ leaders held an all-night prayer vigil in the Westminster Hotel shortly before Graham's Los Angeles crusade and this is remembered by Winona Lake locals as something that helped launch Graham's career.
 By the 1960s, the "Assembly" had had several rounds of financial pressures and even the Bible Conferences were dwindling.
 In 1968, the grounds were purchased by Grace College and Theological Seminary and the school also assumed the assembly's heavy debts.